CAPPA – Corporate Accountability and Public Participation Africa

 Corporate Accountability and Public Participation Africa (CAPPA) works to advance human rights, challenge corporate abuse of our natural resources and build community power for inclusive development and participatory governance.

-CAPPA is a Pan – African organisation that is passionately devoted to working with African communities and to build partnerships with them towards taking collective social action towards the promotion and defence of the rights of peoples.
+CAPPA is a Pan – African organisation that is passionately devoted to working with African communities to build partnerships with them towards taking collective social action towards the promotion and defence of the rights of peoples.
 It would challenge the abuse of our natural resources, our environment and our people through corporate and state policies and practices.

 Upcoming Event

-Our Work
+Our Impact

 Sign up for our email campaign alerts